fact-sealevel/nzinsargps-verticallandmotion/README.md

 # nzinsargps-verticallandmotion

-This module contains the vertical land motion module from the NZInsarGPS workflow.
+This module contains the vertical land motion module from the NZInsarGPS workflow of the Framework for Assessing Changes To Sea-level ([FACTS](https://github.com/radical-collaboration/facts) `v1.0`.

 > [!CAUTION]
 > This is a prototype.
 It is likely to change in breaking ways.
 It might delete all your data.
 Don't use it in production.